 (Also known as Kito Tani)

-One of Joe's school friends at the English Martyrs Primary school was a lad called John Logeland.
+Joe was born in Bermondsey on 27th July, 1922.
+Giusseppe Augusto Antonio Loreto Mario Scala was the name on the birth certificate, so it's little surprise that he shortened it for wrestling purposes.
+One of Joe's school friends was a lad called John Logeland.
 That's a name which may not mean a lot to readers, but once we tell you he changed his name to Steve Logan it will seem more significant.
 Joe and John (or Steve) became the best of friends, a friendship that was to last until the latter's death in 2003.
-They even had identical tatoos drawn on the same day.
 Another friend, a cousin no less, was Mike Harrison.
 Mike was to become known to wrestling fans as Mike Marino.
-Others living nearby were Mick McManus and Tony Mancelli.
-It is clear that the enviroment in which Joe was brought up was one that was steeped in wrestling culure.
+Mike turned professional wrestler shortly after the war, a trip to Australia by Steve delayed his start, but it is clear that the environment in which Joe was brought up was one that was steeped in wrestling culture.

 In October, 1950 the Western Daily Press noted the black belt judoka credentials of Joe D'Orazio and went on to report, "Best bout of the evening was the meeting between Len Britton and the Italian Joe D'Orazio, a ju-jitsu expert who wrestled in his bare feet.
 Both men were fast and exceedingly clever, with many holds at their command."